 - A notebook and pencil

-- Concert attire: for men, a pair of black or khaki long pants and a colorful, short-sleeved shirt; for women, a colorful dress instead
+- Concert attire: a pair of black or khaki long pants and a colorful, short-sleeved shirt; or a colorful dress

 If you intend to stay in the Berklee residence halls while participating in the program, please review what to bring for your room on the housing page.